ROCm/HIP/docs/how-to/hip_porting_driver_api.rst

 When the executable or shared library is loaded by the dynamic linker, the initialization functions are called.
 In the initialization functions, the code objects containing all kernels are loaded when ``__hipRegisterFatBinary`` is called.
 When ``__hipRegisterFunction`` is called, the stub functions are associated with the corresponding kernels in the code objects.

 HIP-Clang implements two sets of APIs for launching kernels.
 By default, when HIP-Clang encounters the ``<<<>>>`` statement in the host code, it first calls ``hipConfigureCall`` to set up the threads and grids.
 It then calls the stub function with the given arguments.
 The stub function calls ``hipSetupArgument`` for each kernel argument, then calls ``hipLaunchByPtr`` with a function pointer to the stub function.
-In ``hipLaunchByPtr``, the real kernel associated with the stub function is launched.
+In ``hipLaunchByPtr``, the actual kernel associated with the stub function is launched.

 NVCC implementation notes
 =========================